chriskonnertz/Jobs/README.md

 # Jobs

 Simple cron job manager.
-Register jobs and the job manager will execute them depending on their time period.
+Register jobs and the job manager will execute them depending on their cool down time.

 > NOTE: This is not a queue manager and therefore this has nothing to do with Laravel's queue component.